Invariant curves for endomorphisms of $\mathbb P^1\times \mathbb P^1$

 0.2cm

-Assuming that at least one $(A_1,A_2)$-invariant curve $\c C$ is known, Lemma \ref{lk} combined with Theorem \ref{in1} permits to reduce describing $(A_1,A_2)$-periodic curves for the pair of functions $A_1,$ $A_2$ to describing $(B,B)$-periodic curves for a single function $B$.
+Assuming that at least one $(A_1,A_2)$-invariant curve $\c C$ is known, Theorem \ref{in1} combined with Lemma \ref{lk} permits to reduce describing $(A_1,A_2)$-periodic curves for a pair of functions $A_1,$ $A_2$ to describing $(B,B)$-periodic curves for a single function $B$.

 \bc \l{cor1} Let $A_1,A_2$ be rational functions of degree at least two that are not Latt\`es maps, and $\c B$ a fixed irreducible $(A_1,A_2)$-invariant curve that is not a vertical or horizontal line.
 Then there exist rational functions $X_1,X_2,B$ such that diagram \eqref{ddii} commutes, the map $t\rightarrow (X_1(t),X_2(t))$ is a parametrization of $\c B,$ and any irreducible $(A_1,A_2)$-periodic (resp. preperiodic) curve ${\c C}$ is the $(X_1,X_2)$-image of some irreducible $(B,B)$-periodic (resp. preperiodic) curve $\c C'$.